-These retailers are not alone in being slow to adapt, and part of the problem is the lack of a solid foundation on which to base business decisions.
-I still encounter so many organizations who are reliant on outdated systems, siloed data, and masses of spreadsheets for analysis, simulation, and planning within their business.
-These point solutions are just too cumbersome, unreliable, and manual to effectively support a dynamic retail organization.
-This takes me back to my point from two years ago; retailers need to get the fundamentals right if they are to succeed.
+These retailers are not alone in being slow to adapt.
+Part of the problem is the lack of a solid foundation on which to base business decisions.
+Many organizations are still too reliant on outdated systems, siloed data, and masses of spreadsheets for analysis, simulation, and planning within their business.
+These point solutions are cumbersome, unreliable, and require manual data management; entirely unfit to support a dynamic retail organization effectively.
+Retailers must get the fundamentals right if they are to succeed.

-So what should retailers be considering in order to prepare themselves for 2019 and beyond?
-In a nutshell, taking a more unified approach to making business decisions.
+But what should retailers consider to best prepare themselves for the near future?
+In a nutshell, an integrated approach to making business decisions; a unified platform for retail decisions.
 To do this, they need to have three fundamental aspects in place:

-A Retail Business Intelligence solution should include self-service analytics functionality to empower users to manipulate data to meet their own needs, right down to the lowest level of detail, enabling historical results and correlated trends to be identified within seconds to inform decision-making.
+A retail BI solution must include self-service analytics to empower users to manipulate data to meet their own needs, right down to the lowest level of detail.
+Identifiable historical results and correlated trends delivered within seconds inform decision-making.

 It doesn’t end there.
-Business Intelligence tools only go so far as to report on what has already happened.
-Useful information, but not enough to take things forward.
+BI tools only go so far in reporting what has already happened.
+Helpful information but not truly enough to take things forward.
 The next stage is to utilize the same data to plan for the future.
-Retailers are more than familiar with merchandise planning, assortment planning, in season planning, and store allocation & replenishment, but there is often a disconnect between these processes and historical performance data.
+Retailers are more than familiar with merchandise planning, assortment planning, in-season planning, and store allocation & replenishment.
+However, there is often a disconnect between these processes and historical performance data.

-This is where an Integrated Business Planning platform comes into its own, enabling the unification of operational and financial information.
-Bringing together Finance and Operations teams in a more collaborative approach creates greater visibility of how one department’s activities impact on another, creates a common goal, and effectively merges the planning process for both functions in a more efficient approach.
+This is where an Integrated Business Planning (IBP) platform comes into its own, enabling the unification of operational and financial information.
+Bringing together finance and operations teams in a more collaborative approach:

-With a clearer view of how a particular product line, marketing campaign, or even timeliness of deliveries impacts on the profit margin, retailers can make comprehensive plans to help maximize their profits based on their business capabilities.
-What’s more, having BI embedded with Planning in the same solution enables the efficient and effective comparison of simulations and scenarios, meaning both past activities and future potential can be analyzed with ease, revealing patterns, trends, and opportunities.
+With a clearer view of how a particular product line, marketing campaign, or even timeliness of deliveries impacts the profit margin, retailers can make comprehensive plans to maximize their profits based on their business capabilities.
+What’s more, having BI embedded with planning in the same solution enables efficient and compelling comparison of simulations and scenarios.
+Therefore, past activities and future potential can be analyzed quickly, revealing patterns, trends, and opportunities.

 The final piece of the puzzle is prediction.
-To make a truly informed business decision, you need access to as much knowledge as possible to ensure you take the course of action most likely to deliver a favorable outcome.
-Retail forecasting software, when combined with your existing sales and performance data, can identify correlations and produce a forecast in seconds for the coming days, weeks, months, and beyond, helping you to identify where improvements need to be made before it’s too late.
+To make a truly informed business decision, retailers need access to as much information as possible to ensure the taken course of action is most likely to deliver a favorable outcome.
+When combined with existing sales and performance data, retail forecasting software identifies correlations and produces a forecast in seconds to cover the coming days, weeks, months, and beyond.
+In this process, required improvements are identified in time to implement them before it is too late.

-In addition, the use of simulation capabilities enables savvy retailers to model different scenarios to ensure they are able to cope.
-Think about forecasting the impact of a particularly hot summer on sales of electrical fans, which makes it possible to identify whether you have enough stock, or production capacity, to cope with the rising demand.
-Alternatively, simulating the effect of a new marketing campaign; will it have a negative impact on sales of other lines?
+In addition, the use of simulation capabilities enables savvy retailers to model different scenarios to ensure they can cope.
+Think about forecasting the impact of a hot summer on the sales of electrical fans, making it possible to identify whether there is enough stock or production capacity to cope with the rising demand.
+Alternatively, simulating the effect of a new marketing campaign will highlight the potential impact (whether positive or negative) on the sales of other lines.

-There are great possibilities out there which can help retailers to thrive in an ever-competitive market, but many are yet to accept the need to change.
+There are great possibilities out there that can help retailers thrive in an ever-competitive market, but many are yet to accept the need to change.
 By not focusing on the fundamentals, firms are at risk of sealing their fate in the retail graveyard.
-A step change is needed, and only those willing to make the leap will reap the benefits.
+A step change is needed, and only those willing to leap today will reap the benefits.